Rights group says video shows Israel killed two Palestinians unlawfully

 Under Israeli rules of engagement, troops can use live ammunition only if they feel they are in mortal danger or if they are fired on themselves.

-No uniformed forces can be seen in the video and there is no audio.
+No uniformed Israeli troops can be seen in the video footage and there is no audio. (here)

 A group of bystanders are seen to duck at the same moment.